-In a similar way, the HR leader who shows strength, determination and diligence – all good leadership qualities – may nevertheless be having an overall negative impact on the department by holding staff members back, creating an unsupportive atmosphere or focusing on goals which are misaligned to those of the company.
+In a similar way, the people operations leader who shows strength, determination and diligence – all good leadership qualities – may nevertheless be having an overall negative impact on the department by holding staff members back, creating an unsupportive atmosphere or focusing on goals which are misaligned to those of the company.

 The Smiths’ book isolates five elements that need to be considered in effective leadership evaluation, with each given its own chapter; they are:

 - Establishment of a shared vision, goals and expectations

 - Leadership of and participating in teacher development

 - The presence of a safe, orderly and supportive environment